johncanero/JohnCanero/README.md

 I love building and creating stuffs. 💛 I am now in my senior year as an Architecture Student.
 It came to a point I want to use the skills and experiences I gained in the physical design field and use it in programming.

-At the side, I focus on leaning on Web Development (Fullstack Development).
-I am so musch excited on the future and to learn this skills and show it up on the outside world.
+At the side, I focus on learning on the Web Development space.
+I am so much excited on the future and to learn this skills and show it up on the outside world.
 Let's keep going! ⛷️

 Web Developer, Architectural Designer & Curious Learner
 -----------------------------